paulstothard/helpful_commands/README.md

 git clone https://github.com/stothard-group/helpful_commands.git
 ```

-### Marking changed files to be included in the next commit
+### Mark changed files to be included in the next commit

 To add one or more files: